hiltmon/hiltmon.github.io/content/blog/omnifocus-my-way/index.md

 ### I do it *my way*

 I do not use OmniFocus the GTD way (at least I do not think I do given that I have not read the book).
 I do use OmniFocus the way that works best for me.

 OmniFocus and this *my way* workflow ensures that I never forget a task, a commitment or an action, mine and others.
 It keeps me focussed on what I need to be doing now.
 It reminds me what to do next.
 It helps build an agenda for what to discuss with people, and what was talked about before.
 It helps me know what was done and why.

 Without it, I could not manage the myriad of projects, tasks, actions, commitments and reminders I deal with every day.
 And to make things even better, OmniFocus 2 evolved towards *my way* and added ease of use and features where *my way* needed it the most.
 I am sure that for many of you of you, the GTD way works well.
 For others, you have your own ways to use OmniFocus.
 This was mine.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute